A guide to self-assessment

-This guide sets out the basic principles of the self-assessment system as it applies to Income Tax (IT) and Capital Gains Tax (CGT).
-For Corporation Tax (CT), please refer to the Companies and charities section.
+This section explains the basic principles of the self-assessment system as it applies to Income Tax.

-Under self-assessment you must file your tax return on or before 31 October in the year after the year to which the return relates.
+Under self-assessment there is a common date for the payment of tax and filing of tax returns.
+You must file your tax return on or before 31 October in the year after the year to which the return relates.